cmacfie/exjobb/exjobb.md

 <cite>[Sam Jarman][1]</cite> has other factors for he uses to evaulate if something gives a good DX.
 He for example puts emphesis on communication between the product provider and the developer.
 The dialog between the product provider and the community needs to be authentic, open and honest in order the give a good developer experience, according to Jarman.
 He also states that ...

 <cite>[Graziotin, et. al.][3]</cite> researched what makes a developer happy and unhappy, and found several indicators.
 They found both internal- and extrernal factors, where external are the most interesting for this project.
 However, the internal unhappiness factor of 'work withdrawel' is worth noticing.
 Being stuck on a task without any progress for too long leads to unhappiness.

+### Kinds of APIs
+Application Program Interfaces (APIs) are, simply put, a software that lets one application interact with another applications inner data and services.
+It's the link between the two pieces of software that let's them communicate.
+Because of APIs broad nature, there are many types of APIs.
+Applications are in need of an interface to interact with it's inner parts to create, read, update and read (CRUD) as well as execute commands.
+#### Internal, Public and Partner APIs
+Internal APIs are APIs that har meant to be used in production and within an organisation or company.
+They are often developed to be used between different teams in the company to be able to connect software components in the application, without having to actually know the code of component.
+The benefit of this is that the team can open up certain needed functionality of the software to other teams while still being in control of their own code.
+This kind of APIs are protected and require internal API keys to access to ensure that people outside of the company are not able to access them.

+Public APIs is another kind of API.
+This is a way for the company to open up functionality of the software's inner workings to the world so that anyone may build new applications that are built upon the original software.
+This kind of interface often only has a small percentage of the functionality that the internal API has, since the circuitry of the software must be protected for security reasons as well as business intelligence theft.
+If the internal API was open to the public anyone could build their own copy of the program.
+This kind of APIs either do not require any API key to access, or have an API key that is open for anyone to acquire.

+Partner APIs are a third interface that can be shared business-to-business (B2B), with strategic partners to the company.
+Partner APIs often put some restraints on what can be exposed so that the inner workings of the software is still protected, but is able to be more open than a public API.
+These kinds of APIs require an API key that is often contracted with terms and condition to protect the company's business intelligence. <cite>[Levin, Guy.][6]</cite>

+#### REST vs SOAP
+REST (Representational State Transfer)

 ## Execution